bradgillap/Script-Bank/bash/librenms/README.md

 - librenms-ramdisk-backup.service: Backs up data from the RAM disk to persistent storage during shutdown.

 ## Installation

+Before you begin, move your rrd and log folders out of the /opt/librenms folder to somewhere else temporarily.
+The reason is that the symbolic links will be created on the ramdisk in this step and if these static folders already exist within the /opt/librenms then it'll cause issues.
+We want librenms to look at the symbolic links instead for their data.

 1. Clone the Repository
 Copy code from directory